Ditch Davey: Career

 Not long after leaving the WAAPA in 1998 and the state of Western Australia, Davey got his first acting job on a Wrigley's Eclipse chewing gum ad.
 Following this, he was seen on Australian dramas such as All Saints, Above the Law, and Water Rats.
 Following a small role in the Seven Network telemovie Do or Die, Davey attracted the attention of the Blue Heelers producers.
 He was soon cast as probationary constable Evan Jones and he made his first appearance in July 2001.
 In 2006, Blue Heelers was cancelled after twelve years.

-Davey hosted Channel Seven's Police Files: Unlocked before leaving to work on Sea Patrol.
+Davey hosted Channel Seven's Police Files: Unlocked, before leaving to work on Sea Patrol.
 From 2008 until 2011, Davey played SAS officer Jim Roth on a semi-regular basis.
 He had a guest role in a 2010 episode of Wilfred.
 The following year, Davey played Detective Sergeant Mick Ritchie in Underbelly Files: Tell Them Lucifer was Here.
 He also portrayed Romeo in the 2012 Australian science-fiction film Crawlspace.
 He also had a supporting role in the final season of "Spartacus: War of the Damned".
 In 2014, Davey starred in the ABC-TV series Black Box, as Dr. Ian Bickman, chief neurosurgeon, opposite Kelly Reilly.
 In 2017, he joined the cast of the comedy-drama series 800 Words.

 In 2018, he landed the lead role of Julius Caesar in Netflix Season 2: Master of Rome Roman Empire, alongside Jessica Green who played Cleopatra.

 From September 2020, Davey began playing neurosurgeon Dr. Christian Green in the Seven Network soap opera Home and Away.
 Davey plays the role of Roger Levett in the Network 10/Paramount+ series Paper Dolls.
 On 4 June 2025, Davey was named in the extended cast for Stan series Gnomes.

+On 4 March 2026, Davey was named in the cast for upcoming film Wolf Creek: Legacy.